emanlapponi/defense/trial-lecture/slides.md

 # <!--- fit ---> Pipeline vs. end-to-end

-- From separate modules (and models!) for feature extraction
+- From separate modules (and feature "design")
 - To separate neural models
 - To one neural model